-Episcopal Church Clergy and Employees' Benefit Trust (ECCEBT)
+The Episcopal Church Clergy and Employees' Benefit Trust (the ECCEBT)

-The Plan funds certain of its benefit plans through this trust that is intended to qualify as a voluntary employees' beneficiary association (VEBA) under section 501(c)(9) of the Code.
-The main purpose of the ECCEBT is to provide health benefits to eligible Employees, former Employees and/or their Eligible
+The Plan funds certain of its benefit plans through this trust that is intended to qualify as a voluntary employees' beneficiary association (VEBA) under Section 501(c)(9) of the Code.
+The main purpose of the ECCEBT is to provide health benefits to eligible employees, eligible former employees and/or their eligible dependents.